 MECO/MEKA: Cleaning agents products for consumer and professional use.
-Functional unit: 1 wash = 10 liter of water Extraction and refining and synthesis from petrochemical raw materials (oil/gas) Growing, harvesting and refining of biobased raw materials (palm keenal oil, forestry (cardboard), etc) Production and manufacturing of plastics and plastic component.
+Functional unit: 1 wash = 10 liter of water Materials Section 1985 Extraction and refining and synthesis from petrochemical raw materials (oilgas) Growing, harvesting and refining of biobased raw materials (palm kernel oil, forestry (cardboard), etc) Use of land area and petrochemical reserves.
+Production and manufacturing of plastics and plastic components.
 Additives, softeners and other chemical treatment.
 Surface treatment included.
-Diesel oil for distribution $water consumption \sim 10 l/wash$ It is $\approx 17 wash perkg cleaning agantsUse consumer:6 gilter water = 60 g/ washUse professional:$ Materials Use of land area and petrochemical reserves. equipments.
-2,5 gliter water = 25 g/wash Raw materials for electricity production Energy Use of energy for extraction growing, refining and manufacturing of raw materials & packaging.
+Production of machinery and other equipments.
+Diesel oil for distribution Water consumption ~ 10 l/wash It is ≈ 17 wash perkg cleaning agents Use consumer: 6 g/liter water = 60 g/ wash Use professional: 2,5 g/liter water = 25 g/wash Raw materials for electricity production Energy Use of energy for extraction/growing, refining and manufacturing of raw materials & packaging.
 Inherent energy in feedstock and packaging materials.
-Total energy for raw materials: ~0,4 MJ/wash consumer ~ professional Production and manufacturing of final products including packaging.
-Packaging per wash: Materials include PE and PP ~ 0.33 MJ/wash consumer ~ 0.14 MJ/wash professional Energy for distribution of products (and raw materials etc.) As sumed 5,000 km in a truck. ~ 1.6 MJ primary energy/wash cons ~ 0,7 MJ primary energy/wash prof Energy consumption at retailer < 0,01 MJ/wash Electricity for heating of 10 1 water: 0.5 kWh/wash ~4.5 MJ primary energy/wash Energy for water supply: ~0.04MJ Energy for wastewater treatment (10 1) ~ 0,11MJ.
+Total energy for raw materials: ~ 0,4 MJ/wash consumer≈professional Production and manufacturing of final products including packaging.
+Packaging per wash: Materials include PE and PP ~ 0,33 MJ/wash consumer ~ 0,14 MJ/wash professional Energy for distribution of products (and raw materials etc.) Assumed 5,000 km in a truck. ~ 1,6 MJ primary energy/wash cons ~ 0,7 MJ primary energy/wash prof Energy consumption at retailer < 0,01 MJ/wash Electricity for heating of 10 1 water: 0,5 kWh/wash ~4,5 MJ primary energy/wash Energy for water supply: ~0,04MJ Energy for wastewater treatment (10 l) ~ 0,1 MJ.
 Potential energy recovery from sludge is negligible.
 Recycling (with avoided production of virgin materials) or energy recovery from packaging materials.
-Here calculated as incineration with energy recovery (73% loss in incinerator): Bottle consumer:~ -0,11MJ/wash Bottle prof:~-0,04 MJ/wash Chemicals Potential emissions from extraction and manufacturing of raw materials.
+Here calculated as incineration with energy recovery (75% loss in incinerator): Bottle consumer: ~ -0,1 MJ/wash Bottle prof: ~ -0,04 MJ/wash Chemicals Potential emissions from extraction and manufacturing of raw materials.
 Handling of chemicals in production - risk of exposure in the working environment Potential emissions from production (cleaning of tanks and risk of unintented spills).
 Probably of minor importance in a life cycle perspective for the total consumption of cleaning agents.
 Risk of expusure to chemical substances in handeling of products and substances left on cleaned plates etc. E.g. sensitizing substances.
-Emmissions of chamical substances after wastewater treatment - and in a few cases without wastewater treatment.
+Emmissions of chemical substances after wastewater treatment - and in a few cases without wastewater treatment.
 E.g. AOX (if chlorine in products) and not degraded chemicals from the detergent and rinsing agents.
-Other Labour and workplaceconditions at plantation?
-Impacts on nature from changes in land area - risk of note emissions of carbon from deforrestation.
+Other Labour and workplace conditions at plantation?
+Impacts on nature from changes in land area - risk of net emissions of carbon from deforrestation.
 Particulate matter and other emissions from distribution vehicles.